View MapView Map

 As beautiful as it is, a touring route that encompasses 2,500km of Irish coastline is bound to have its share of rainy days.
 But there’s still plenty to entertain families of all ages indoors on the Wild Atlantic Way.

-Wander the grand gardens and explore the estate at Westport House in County Mayo.
-Experience the pleasures of life as a lighthouse keeper at County Cork’s Mizen Head Visitor Centre as you gaze out at the stunning, panoramic views.
+Wander the grand gardens and explore the estate at Westport House in Mayo.
+Experience the life of a lighthouse keeper at Cork’s Mizen Head Visitor Centre as you gaze out at the panoramic views.

 Mail Icon SVG